ESPRI-Mod/synda/sdt/doc/selection_file_parameter_reference.md

 ## Synda parameter

-Those parameters are specific to Synda and cannot be used directly with the Search-api.
+Note: those parameters are specific to Synda and cannot be used directly with the Search-api.

 This section contains the following sub-groups: